maegul/ResGuides-Plotly/content/plotting_locally_and_offline/python/multiple_axes_and_subplots.md

 demo theft and employment data two axes then two subplots with a shared axis

-life expect and GDP over time - two axes, then two subplots with a shared axis
+life expect and GDP over time (+population) - two axes, then two subplots with a shared axis

 note that can customise quite a bit with idea of domain